felipecsl/roberthood/README.md

 While this boilerplate is heavily inspired by [cycle-webpack-boilerplate](https://github.com/Cmdv/cycle-webpack-boilerplate) it is currently a simpler setup.
 So far it is not implementing hot module reloading.

+It _does_ provide a nice development environment with live reloading JavaScript and CSS, testing with zuul and linting with eslint.

 The main dependencies for this boilerplate are:

 - [budo](http://npm.im/budo) for watching and serving the app for development